 Fall is an amazing time to hike in Big Sky.
-The weather is cool, the leaves are changing, and the trails are nearly deserted, allowing for a calm and relaxing exploration of nature.
+The weather is cool, the leaves are changing, and the trails are nearly deserted, allowing for a relaxing pace in nature.

 There are countless trails throughout Big Sky, enough to keep an avid hiker busy for weeks.
-While sometimes the number of trails can be overwhelming, there are a few trails we would recommend to catch those amazing fall views.
+While the option of trails can feel overwhelming, there are a few trails we would recommend to catch those amazing fall views.

 Know Before You Go: